Benzodiazepine overdose: Epidemiology

-In a Swedish (2003) study benzodiazepines were implicated in 39% of suicides by drug poisoning in the elderly 1992–1996.
+In a Swedish study from 2003, benzodiazepines were implicated in 39% of suicides by drug poisoning in the elderly between 1992 and 1996.
 Nitrazepam and flunitrazepam accounted for 90% of benzodiazepine implicated suicides.
 In cases where benzodiazepines contributed to death, but were not the sole cause, drowning, typically in the bath, was a common method used.
 Benzodiazepines were the predominant drug class in suicides in this review of Swedish death certificates.
 In 72% of the cases, benzodiazepines were the only drug consumed.
 Thus, many of deaths associated with benzodiazepine overdoses may not be a direct result of the toxic effects but either due to being combined with other drugs or used as a tool to kill oneself using a different method, e.g. drowning.

 In a Swedish retrospective study of deaths of 1987, in 159 of 1587 autopsy cases benzodiazepines were found.
 In 44 of these cases the cause of death was natural causes or unclear.
 The remaining 115 deaths were due to accidents (N = 16), suicide (N = 60), drug addiction (N = 29) or alcoholism (N = 10).
 In a comparison of suicides and natural deaths, the concentrations both of flunitrazepam and nitrazepam (sleeping medications) were significantly higher among the suicides.

 In four cases benzodiazepines were the sole cause of death.

 In Australia, a study of 16 deaths associated with toxic concentrations of benzodiazepines during the period of 5 years leading up to July 1994 found preexisting natural disease as a feature of 11 cases; 14 cases were suicides.
 Cases where other drugs, including ethanol, had contributed to the death were excluded.
 In the remaining five cases, death was caused solely by benzodiazepines.
 Nitrazepam and temazepam were the most prevalent drugs detected, followed by oxazepam and flunitrazepam.
 A review of self poisonings of 12 months 1976 - 1977 in Auckland, New Zealand, found benzodiazepines implicated in 40% of the cases.
 A 1993 British study found flurazepam and temazepam to have the highest number of deaths per million prescriptions among medications commonly prescribed in the 1980s.
 Flurazepam, now rarely prescribed in the United Kingdom and Australia, had the highest fatal toxicity index of any benzodiazepine (15.0) followed by Temazepam (11.9), versus 5.9 for benzodiazepines overall, taken with or without alcohol.

 Etizolam overdose deaths are rising - for instance, the National Records of Scotland report on drug-related deaths, implicated 548 deaths from 'street' Etizolam in 2018, almost double the number from 2017 (299) and only six years from the first recorded death (in 2012).
 The 548 deaths were 45% of all drug-related deaths in Scotland in 2018.